 Edouard Brenneisen’s recent work include music for the sci-fi drama feature “Population: 2”, the animation series “Yu-Gi-Oh!”, the David Attenborough documentary “Micro Monsters 3D”, and video games “Shibashiba” and “Last Knight: Rogue Rider”.
 He has explored the mind of a tortured serial killer in “The Barber”, depicted the sweeping vistas of the Middle East in the documentary “Ode to my Mother”, as well as created the aural backdrop of the technology-heavy thriller “Cybergeddon”.
 Edouard is quickly becoming known for his lyrical and emotionally compelling scores, as well as for his collaborative process and meticulous attention to detail.

 Following traditional composition and jazz guitar studies at the American School of Modern Music in Paris (where he was born), Edouard Brenneisen left France for Boston to attend the famous Berklee College of Music.
 After graduating summa cum laude from Berklee, Edouard moved to New York City, where he immersed himself in the live music scene there.
 Around the same time, he started to get busy writing music for film and television, which prompted his subsequent move to Los Angeles.

-“The way I see my work as a film music composer, I’m essentially doing the same thing, and that is mapping out the human heart.
-Observing, sustaining, coercing, magnifying, expressing and creating emotions – that is what I have been striving to do since I started making music”, admits Brenneisen.
+“The way I see my work as a film music composer, I am mapping out the human heart.
+Observing, sustaining, coercing, magnifying, expressing and creating emotions – that is what I strive to achieve in my work”.